areleu/vencopy/docs/software/architecture.rst

 General structure of the framework
 ---------------------------------------------------

-The figure below shows the detailed VencoPy components in a developer diagram.
+The figure below shows the detailed venco.py components in a developer diagram.
 The four components - implemented as Python classes - DataParser, TripDiaryBuilder, GridModeler and FlexEstimator can be clearly distinguished.
-A fifth component, Evaluator, used to create the plots for this work is not shown in the figure as it is not needed to calculate results from VencoPy.
+A fifth component, Evaluator, used to create the plots for this work is not shown in the figure as it is not needed to calculate results from venco.py.
 A brief description of the classes is presented below.
 For a more detailed algebraic description of the tool please refer to the :ref:`publications` section.

 .. image:: ../figures/vencopy_classes.png
 	:width: 600
 	:align: center

 Quality values
 ---------------------------------------------------